How to Make Bones Strong: Foods, Tips & Supplements that Work

 When it comes to strong bones, what you drink matters.
 You may have heard, for example, that drinking soda is bad for your bones.
 That’s absolutely true!
 Soda contains phosphates, which leach calcium from bones.
 So Rule #1 – no sodas!
 Alcohol and caffeinated beverages should be kept to a minimum, too.

 Fresh, filtered, pure water is a much better choice.
-That said, however, I need to add one caveat: if your water contains fluoride, as many municipal water sources do, we have a problem.
-Studies have shown that drinking fluoridated water makes hip fractures 20 to 40 percent more likely.
+That said, however, I need to add one caveat: if your water contains high doses of fluoride, as some municipal water sources do, you may have a problem.
+Studies have shown that high doses of flouride make hip fractures 20 to 40 percent more likely.

 But what about milk?
 It’s loaded with calcium, as the “milk mustache” ads constantly remind us.
 Actually, the truth is not so simple.
 Yes, milk does contain calcium, but it is not in a form that is easily absorbed by our bodies.
 Nor is it a healthy beverage if it comes from factory-farm cows treated with antibiotics and growth hormones.
 If you enjoy drinking milk, look for a product that comes from organically raised, grass-fed cows that have not been treated with hormones or other drugs.
 The calcium will not be more absorbable, but at least the milk is healthier.